iamsayan/wp-last-modified-info/readme.txt

 = Can I customize 'Last Updated' text? =

 Yes, you can.
-Write custom text in pugins page and save changes.
+Write custom text in plugins page and save changes.

 Use the plugin to test it.